 After reading chapter 14 from Technology and American Society, discuss the following questions in your groups.
 Form a consensus, or a "group" answer, before writing down any response.
-Choose a spokesperson from your group who will share your answers with the class. n the class.
-1. Many examples of innovation in machine tools and production were included in the reading.
+Choose a spokesperson from your group who will share your answers with the class.

+Forest Arm Brook and a supplied to the supplined to the supplied to the supplied to the supplied to the suppli 1.
+Many examples of innovation in machine tools and production were included in the reading.
 Which do you think is the most important innovation?
 Why?
 2. Frederick Taylor believed he could improve the efficiency of production by applying scientific principles in the workplace.
 Was he successful?
 What was the impact on the individual laborer?
 3. Explain Gilbreth's method of motion study.
 How does it compare to Taylor's innovations?
 4. List 5 innovations introduced into American industry by the advent of personnel departments.
 5. Describe 2 positive and 2 negative impacts of the assembly line on the American factory laborer.
 6. Did union leaders support management's use of scientific practice to increase productivity?
 (Support your answer with examples from the reading.)
 7. Why did Ford implement the "\$5 day"?
 Did this new policy impact all of the workers?
 Why or why not?

-Poster Analysis Worksheet 1.
-What are the main colors used in the poster?
+Poster Analysis Worksheet

+1. What are the main colors used in the poster?
 2. What symbols (if any) are used in the poster?
 3. If a symbol is used, what makes it: a. clear (easy to interpret)? b. memorable? c. dramatic?
 4. Are the messages in the poster primarily visual, verbal, or both?
 5. Who do you think is the intended audience for the poster?
 6. What does the creator of the poster hope the audience will do?
 7. What purpose(s) is served by the poster?
 8. The most effective posters use symbols that are unusual, simple, and direct.
 Is this an effective poster?
-Adapted from the design developed by the Education Staff, National Archives and Records Administration, Washington, DC 20408.
+Adapted from the design developed by the Education Staff, National Archives and Records Administration , Washington, DC 20408.